East Grand considers school resource officer

-Americans are no strangers to violence in our schools
+Americans are no strangers to violence in schools.

 Tragic and traumatic school shootings like the massacre at Sandy Hook Elementary are cultural touchstones for our society in much the same way as the 9/11 terror attacks.
 For anyone who was alive and living in Colorado when the Columbine High School murders occurred in the late ’90s, the need for safe learning spaces can seem especially significant.

-Earlier this week Granby's Chief of Police Jim Kraker addressed the East Grand School District Board of Education with a proposal to create a new School Resource Officer (SRO).
+Earlier this week Granby’s chief of police Jim Kraker addressed the East Grand School District Board of Education with a proposal to create a new School Resource Officer.
 The proposal is still purely in the discussion phase with no formal decisions made but local law enforcement is lobbying the school district to take up the issue.

-School Resource Officers, commonly referred to as SROs, are fully certified peace officers with the same statutory authority as their compatriot police officers but who focus their attention on schools and school activities/events.
-According to a presentation from Chief Kraker, SROs primarily fill three broad roles in schools.
+School Resource Officers, commonly referred to as SROs, are fully certified peace officers with the same statutory authority as their compatriot police officers but who focus their attention on schools.
+According to a presentation from chief Kraker, SROs fill three roles in schools.

 Secondly, SROs serve as educators for both students and school staff.
 As educators, SROs cover a number of topics including: constitutional law, conflict resolution, crisis prevention, suicide prevention, and sex abuse and assault prevention.

-Third, SROs serve as informal counselors, according to Kraker, and help supplement the efforts of formal school district counselors by developing relationships with students, engaging in parental outreach, serving as liaisons for at-risk students, and providing an alternative to legal system assistance.
+Third, SROs serve as informal counselors, said Kraker, and help supplement the efforts of formal school district counselors by developing relationships with students, engaging in parental outreach, serving as liaisons for at-risk students, and providing an alternative to legal system assistance.

-Kraker pointed out SROs cannot serve as a replacement to counselors but can supplement counselors by providing informal assistance to students in need.
+Kraker pointed out SROs cannot serve as a replacement to counselors but can supplement them by providing informal assistance to students in need.